State Police Issue Alert For Wanted Long Island Man

 Recognize him?

-New York State Police detectives in East Meadow are seeking the public’s assistance in tracking down Manuel Tamay, 39, who was arrested for driving while intoxicated in Nassau County on April 5 2005.
+An alert was issued by New York State Police Troop L in Farmingdale for Jorge Acevedo, who is wanted by New York State Police and the Nassau County Court following his arrest for allegedly driving while intoxicated on May 9, 2009.

-Following his arrest, Tamay failed to appear in court to respond to the DWI charge, and a warrant was issued for his arrest by the Nassau County First District Court months later on July 7, 2005
+Acevedo later failed to make court appearances, and the warrant was issued for his arrest on Oct.
+13, 2020.

-Tamay was described by investigators as being 5-foot-4, weighing approximately 140 pounds with black hair and brown eyes.
+Investigators described Acevedo, 38, as being 5-foot-4 weighing approximately 180 pounds with brown hair and brown eyes.

-Anyone with information regarding Tamay's whereabouts has been asked to contact New York State Police investigators by calling (631) 756-3300 or emailing CrimeTip@troopers.ny.gov.
+Anyone with information regarding Acevedo’s whereabouts has been asked to contact New York State Police investigators in Farmingdale by calling (631) 756-3300 or emailing CrimeTip@troopers.ny.gov.

 Click here to sign up for Daily Voice's free daily emails and news alerts.